TJ's Custom Gunworks

 I have tried MANY oils, there are a few good ones and many bad ones,

-I recommend "Tetra Gun Lubricant" for oiling the gun.
+I highly recommend "Tetra Gun Lubricant" or Advanced Weapons Technology Oil for oiling the gun.

-Basically you want any HEAVY OIL, not a thin oil like Breakfree, and not a thick grease that will tar up after time.
+In MY opinion, you want any HEAVY OIL, and NOT a thin oil like Breakfree or Miltec, and also NOT a thick or gummy grease or paste that will tar up after time.

 CLICK HERE for photos of crutial OIL POINTS on Sig Sauer pistols.